oleelnes/Sandbox/Reports/mateusz.md

 ![Good code](images/mateuszGoodCode.PNG)

+In this code section we have three functions: AddToInventory, ContainsItem and HasFreeSlot.
+I consider this code good because this is one of the functions I have spent the most amount of time developing and I am happy with the results.

 ### Reflection
 This project is my first meeting with game design and development, working with Unity and using C#.
 For the better part of the last 6 months I have been part of group with 5 other people i didn't knew before.
 This journey has been fun and challenging most of the time, but it could sometimes be brutal with numerous errors and countless merge conflicts.